Vcreativelab/whats-up-doc/README.md

 **What’s Up Doc?** is a multilingual, evidence-based medical assistant built with **Streamlit**, **LangChain**, and **Google Gemini**.
 It can understand medical questions in multiple languages, translate them to English, route them intelligently, generate or summarise medical answers, and translate responses back to the user’s language — all with caching, rate limiting, and safety disclaimers.

+## 🎯 Project Goals

+This project explores how to build **safe, grounded medical AI assistants** using retrieval-augmented generation (RAG), multilingual translation, and strict evidence summarisation.

+Key design principles:

+- Reduce hallucinations using grounded medical sources
+- Maintain transparency through citations
+- Provide clear, structured explanations
+- Support multilingual medical queries

 > ⚠️ This app is for educational purposes only and does not replace professional medical advice.
 ---

 ## 🔗 Demo